Classensgade: Notable buildings

 One of the only surviving country houses in Østerbro, Øbrogård or Vennero, is located in the courtyard of No. 11.
 It dates from the 19th century.

 Classensgård (Np.
-17-19), located opposite Kastelsvej, is a high-end apartment building.
+17–19), located opposite Kastelsvej, is a high-end apartment building.
 The facade surrounds a small cul-de-sac, a solution chosen to make the most of the site without employment of the traditional courtyard buildings.
 The building features two corner towers and a small bell tower as well as a clock gface at the bottom of the cul-de-sac.
 The building is from 1909.

 Høkerforeningens Stiftelse (No. 44) is from 1862.

-Classens Have (No. 52-68) is a large Neoclassical apartment complex from 1922-24 designed by Povl Baumann, Peter Nielsen and Ole Falkentorp based on a project by Hans Koch og Carl Petersen.
+Classens Have (No. 52-68) is a large Neoclassical apartment complex from 1922 to 1924 designed by Povl Baumann, Peter Nielsen and Ole Falkentorp based on a project by Hans Koch og Carl Petersen.
 The perimeter block surrounds a large garden complex.

 The Neoclassical property at No. 59-65 was designed by Henning Hansen.
 No. 70, a building from 1931 designed by Thorkild Henningsen, is an example of the transition from Neoclassicism to Modernism.